Ragtime

 Wheels of a Dream

-Coalhouse Walker Jr., Sarah
+Coalhouse Walker Jr. and Sarah

-Scene 10
+• Scene 10 •

 A union hall in New York City/Lawrence, Massachusetts/A train